Alex Hormozi

 $5M

-Alex Hormozi's $100M empire is 20x larger than Sahil Bloom's despite both starting from zero, but they're playing fundamentally different wealth-building games.
+Alex Hormozi's $100M empire is 20x larger than Sahil Bloom's $5M, but they're playing completely different wealth-building games—one scales businesses, one scales audiences.

 Alex Hormozi's Revenue